syntax-sherlock/git-llm-commit/README.md

 - Respects conventional commit types: feat, fix, docs, style, refactor, perf, test, build, ci, chore, revert
 - Detects potentially risky files (like .env, credentials, secrets) and prompts for confirmation before committing

+## Security Features

+### Risky File Detection

+The tool automatically scans staged files for potentially sensitive content like:

+- `.env` files
+- Files containing "secret" or "credentials" in the name
+- Key files
+- Secret/credential configuration files (yml, yaml, json, toml)

+If such files are detected, you'll be prompted for confirmation before proceeding with the commit.
+This helps prevent accidental commits of sensitive information to your repository.

 ## Requirements

 - Python 3.x